 Providing liquid lawn nutrients to your yard is a must for overall root health.
 This is no substitute for good old-fashioned H2O!
 Except during winter, when your lawn lies dormant, you'll want to water your yard consistently to ensure maximum health and growth.

 You may be thinking, "the more water, the better," when considering how much to water your lawn.
-We at Simple Lawn Solutions are here to tell you that deeply watering your lawn is more important than how frequently you do it.
 Your yard will need at least 1-2 inches of water every week, either through rainfall or your watering during dryer months.
-Deeply watering your lawn, especially after you have aerated the soil, will allow water to reach to the deepest roots.
+Deeply watering your lawn, especially after you have aerated the soil, will allow water to reach the deepest roots.
 Overwatering your lawn can end up breeding fungus, disease, or even death if your roots drown.

 We at Simple Lawn Solutions are here to help your grass flourish no matter what!
 Check out our blog for more information about proper lawn care, essential lawn nutrients, and more!

 Comments will be approved before showing up.

 A common concern about lawn solutions is if lawn fertilizer is safe for pets.
 There have been scientific studies that do show lawn care solutions can be harmful to our furry friends.
 Your pets can absorb lawn care chemicals through their paws and can ingest them by licking it off their fur.
 You want your lawn to look healthy and thick, but you also need lawn solutions that have safe ingredients for your pets.